scrabbletank/farhome-rules/rulesdoc.md

 #### Divine Healing
 *Requires proficiency in divine spells, 3 Charisma, 12th level*

 Your are able to mend even the most fatal of wounds.
-When casting a healing spell you add 1 wound die to the heal.
+When casting a healing spell you may reroll all wound dice in the roll.
 Casting a healing spell on an unconscious creature always restores the maximum value.

 #### Efficient Brewing
 *Requires proficiency in apothecary set*